kaihoffman/learn-guide-hasura/README.md

 ALTER USER hasura WITH SUPERUSER;
 ```

+You can then exit from the Postgresql administrator by typing `\q` and Enter.

-Once I do this then we will deploy hasura in our cluster of `k3s`:beer: for them we can go to the hasura site in [GitHub](https://github.com/hasura/graphql-engine/tree/master/install-manifests/kubernetes) to download the yaml, in our case I will put them here to make some modifications.
+Once this is done, we will deploy Hasura in our `k3s` cluster.
+The full instructions are on the Hasura repository on [GitHub](https://github.com/hasura/graphql-engine/tree/master/install-manifests/kubernetes).
+For default values, you can download the yaml file, but in our case I will put them below as I have made some modifications.

-First we will create `deployment.yaml` that will contain this:
+First, create a `deployment.yaml` that contains this:

 ```yaml
 apiVersion: apps/v1